debtcollective/powerreport.debtcollective.org/_news_analysis/thisisnotnormal.markdown

 We also went to the grocery store.
 If it’s not on sale, we don’t typically buy it.
 We buy sale meat in bulk — $5 for ugly pork chops, $10 for more than six pounds of chicken — and vegetables on sale.
 We had a coupon for five free Cesar wet dog food trays and saved about $5.

-<mark>I checked my ChangEd app</mark> and I’ve saved $300 toward my student loans. <aside>Silicon Valley isn't going to solve this problem, but they will try to monetize it.</aside> Each debit card transaction I make gets rounded to the next dollar.
+==I checked my ChangEd app== and I’ve saved $300 toward my student loans. <(Silicon Valley isn't going to solve this problem, but they will try to monetize it.)> Each debit card transaction I make gets rounded to the next dollar.
 (The rounded amounts get added to her ChangEd account.)
 Once it hits $100, they send a check to my student loan provider.

-TIP: To pay off student loans faster, <mark>instruct your student loan servicer to apply extra payments</mark> to the loan balance instead of the next month’s payment. <aside>Here's a tip: your student loan servicer will often not follow your allocation instructions.</aside>
+TIP: To pay off student loans faster, ==instruct your student loan servicer to apply extra payments== to the loan balance instead of the next month’s payment. <(Here's a tip: your student loan servicer will often not follow your allocation instructions.)>

 DAY 3 (LABOR DAY)
 TOTAL SPENDING: $0

-<mark>I’m using this holiday to get a full eight hours in of my second job.</mark> I’m dreaming about getting a callback for the <aside>Land of the Free</aside> City of Urbana transportation engineer job that I applied to.
+==I’m using this holiday to get a full eight hours in of my second job.== I’m dreaming about getting a callback for the <(Land of the Free)> City of Urbana transportation engineer job that I applied to.
 Prospects seem really good.
 That would be an extra $15,000 a year, plus super amazing benefits.

 I just got a Rover.com dog-sitting booking that will bring in about $100.
-We use the money we make from Rover to <mark>pay for our dog’s health issues.</mark> He’s 17, so he’s got old man problems. <aside>Most of us spend our money to care for those most important to us.
-We shouldn't be made to feel ashamed about this.</aside>
+We use the money we make from Rover to ==pay for our dog’s health issues.== He’s 17, so he’s got old man problems. <(Most of us spend our money to care for those most important to us.
+We shouldn't be made to feel ashamed about this.)>

 DAY 4
 TOTAL SPENDING: $995.20 for the Netflix bill, mortgage payment, property taxes and home insurance.